oasci/reptar/docs/source/calculators.rst

 Drivers and workers
 ===================

-Reptar uses a driver/supervisor and worker workflow where the results are directly stored in a reptar :class:`~reptar.File`.
+Reptar uses a driver (supervisor) and worker workflow where the results are stored in a reptar :class:`~reptar.File`.
-When running calculations, you first create a property (e.g., energy) array where all values are ``NaN``.
+When running calculations, an array is initialized for a desired property (e.g., energy) where all values are ``NaN``.
-Each ``NaN`` value represents a calculation that still needs to run.
+``NaN`` values represents a calculation that still needs to run.
 The driver then spawns workers with batches of calculations to run.
-Once a worker is finished, we use the :meth:`~reptar.calculators.Data.save` method to store the results in case the job terminates early.
+Results are stored as soon as a worker finishes.

 .. mermaid::